Showing posts with label Village. Show all posts

 I ordered a piece of Cod Fish (my favorite) and a Hubby seafood platter, which we shared.

-We rode past the Old Mill, stopping at Patriots Park, which was nearby.
+We rode past the Old Mill and stopped at Patriots Park, which was nearby.

 Liberty Bell

-Home to a beautiful landscape and several significant events, Patriot Park is an ideal destination for relaxation and an exciting time.
+Home to a beautiful landscape and several significant events, Patriot Park is an ideal destination for relaxation and fun.

 The park is located behind The Old Mill, off Middle Creek Road.
-A large expanse of lush green covers the park, but the highlight of the park is undoubtedly the inspiring Veterans Memorial.
+A large expanse of lush green covers the park, but the highlight is undoubtedly the inspiring Veterans Memorial.

 A large, cracked Liberty Bell was erected within the park to pay homage to all of the Sevier County war veterans.
-This act of patriotism extends to the Annual Celebrate Freedom event.
+This act of Patriotism is part of the Patriotism Annual Celebrate Freedom event.
 This two-week celebration pays tribute to the millions of men and women who have courageously fought for America's freedoms.
 When visiting Sevier County, be sure to take some time to visit Pigeon Forge's Patriot Park.

 Patriot Missile

 Patriot utilizes advanced aerial interceptor missiles and high-performance radar systems.
-Patriot was developed at Redstone Arsenal in Huntsville, Alabama, which had previously designed the Safeguard ABM system and its component Spartan and hypersonic speed Sprint missiles.
+Patriot was developed at Redstone Arsenal in Huntsville, Alabama, which had previously designed the Safeguard ABM system, along with its component Spartan and hypersonic speed Sprint missiles.
 The symbol for Patriot is a drawing of a Revolutionary War-era Minuteman.

 Patriot Park City of Pigeon Forge

 patriot is someone who feels strong support for their country.
 (See also Patriotism.)
-It is derived from the Hellenic (Greek) word Πατρίς (patris), meaning homeland.
+It comes from the Hellenic (Greek) word Πατρίς (patris), meaning homeland.
 It is the female form of Πατέρας, which means Father.

 Liberty Bell